DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

-All memory related actions of the program can be observed by the adversary, including those required during the initial data randomization and during the re-randomization process.
-The initial (un-randomized) memory layout is known to the adversary and he can monitor memory events while data is copied to its randomized locations.
-Similarly, when the adversary recovered information about the randomized location of data he could link the re-randomization operations.
-Therefore, the randomization has to be done in a way whose effects are not observable by the adversary.
+All mem\-ory-related actions of the attacked enclave can be observed by the adversary, including those required during the initial data randomization and during the re-randomization of the memory layout.
+The initial (un-randomized) memory layout is known to the adversary, i.e., he can monitor memory events while data is copied to its randomized locations.
+Similarly, if the adversary managed to recover information about the randomized memory layout $L_n$ the adversary could link the re-randomization operations used to transfer data from $L_n$ to $L_{n+1}$ and thus also gain knowledge about the new layout $L_{n+1}$.
+Therefore, the randomization has to be done in such a way that its effects are not observable by the adversary.